 - Low income

 - Long working hours with long periods of standing

-What are warning signs of premature labor?
+What are warning signs and symptoms of premature labor?

 It may be possible to prevent a premature birth by knowing the warning signs and calling your health care provider if you think you might be having premature labor.